 The objective of Tile Pai Gow is to take four tiles and form two “hands” that either total as close to nine as possible, or form one of 20 Ranking Pairs.
 Hand totals above 9 use the last digit (similar to Baccarat).

 All tiles are shuffled and eight stacks of four are formed.
-Wagers are placed and 3 dice are rolled to determine who receives the ﬁrst stack of tiles.
+Players place wagers and 3 dice are rolled to determine who receives the ﬁrst stack of tiles.
 Counting starts from the Banker (not necessarily the Dealer) and goes around the table from position 1 to position 6.
-If the dice total 3, the second position to the right of the Banker receives the ﬁrst set of tiles and the others are dealt in counterclockwise sequence.
-If the dice total 9, then the Banker get the ﬁrst set of tiles.
+If the dice total 3, the second position to the right of the Banker receives the ﬁrst set of tiles and the others are dealt in a counterclockwise sequence.
+If the dice total 9, then the Banker gets the ﬁrst set of tiles.
 Each playing position receives four tiles—all 32 tiles are dealt out even when there are less than six Players.

-A Player wins when his/her high-hand is higher than the high-hand of the Banker and the low-hand of the Player is also higher that the low-hand of the Banker.
-A Player loses when the Banker’s high-hand is higher than the high-hand of the Player, and the Banker’s low-hand is also higher than the low-hand of the Player.
-A Player ties when he/she beats either one, but not both of the Banker’s hands.
+A Player wins when their high-hand is higher than the high-hand of the Banker and the low-hand of the Player is also higher than the low-hand of the Banker.
+A Player loses when the Banker’s high-hand is higher than the Player’s high-hand, and the Banker’s low-hand is also higher than the Player’s low-hand.
+A Player ties when they beat either one, but not both of the Banker’s hands.

-In order to play Tile Pai Gow, it is necessary to know the ranking of tiles.
-The rankings do not follow a number sequence (i.e. highest to lowest) but are symbols.
-For example, the highest ranking tile is the 12, but the second highest is the 2 (see Single Rank Chart).
-The highest ranking hand in Tile Pai Gow is a combination of the 15th (white 2, red 4) and the 17th (white 2, red 1) ranking tiles.
+In order to play Tile Pai Gow, it’s necessary to know the ranking of tiles.
+The rankings do not follow a number sequence (i.e. highest to lowest), but are symbols.
+For example, the highest-ranking tile is the 12, but the second highest is the 2 (see Single Rank Chart).
+The highest-ranking hand in Tile Pai Gow is a combination of the 15th (white 2, red 4) and the 17th (white 2, red 1) ranking tiles.
 This pair is called Supreme (Gee Joon).
-The 2nd through the 12th ranking hands are the matched pairs (Bo), and the 13th through the 16th ranking hands are the mixed pairs (Chop Bo).
+The 2nd through 12th ranking hands are the matched pairs (Bo), and the 13th through the 16th ranking hands are the mixed pairs (Chop Bo).
 The pairs rank in the same order as the individual tiles.

 If none of the above rankings can be made, hands are formed by ranking tiles from 9 to 0.
 This is done by adding the tiles together.
-If the value of the two tiles totaled is a two digit number, the left digit is discarded and the right digit constitutes the value of the hand.
+If the value of the two tiles totalled is a two-digit number, the left digit is discarded and the right digit constitutes the value of the hand.
 For example, the tiles 8 and 11 added together make 9.
-The 7 and 6 makes 3.
+The 7 and 6 make 3.

 These types of rankings are the most common in Tile Pai Gow.
 When the Banker and Player have the same ranking hand by number, the hand that has the higher ranking single tile will win in all cases except when the numeric value of the hand is 0, in which case all 0 ties go to the Banker.
 (See single rank chart).